 Hiking Distance: 8 km/5 miles

 After breaking camp, the boat will arrive to transfer us across the fjord toward the Knud Rasmussen glacier.
 We spend the day walking along the shoreline beneath the snouts of glaciers, toward the calving face of the glacier - a 60m high, 3km wide wall of ice.

 We’re able to walk within a kilometer or so of the face, where the scale of the ice is truly awe-inspiring.
 After some time taking it in, the boats come to retrieve us for the trip back to Kulusuk, which takes around 2 hours.
 Lodge at Kulusuk.

 In the morning before the flight out you have a last chance to explore the village and hopefully take a look at the little museum in Kulusuk.

 Run by a local family, there are some fascinating pieces of clothing and traditional hunting equipment.
 It’s open by appointment, and the family who runs it also teach full time in the village school, so visits have to fit around their schedule.

-Fly from Kulusuk to Reykjavik City Airport.
-Overnight in Reykjavik.
+Fly from Kulusuk to Reykjavik City Airport in Iceland.